Salihbasic/salihbasic.github.io/content/_index.md

 I live in Bosnia and Herzegovina, study mathematics and write software.

+# Education
+- Applied mathematics @ University of Tuzla (2022 - present)

+# Interests
+I am fascinated by a variety of topics, but I dedicate special attention to the intersection between mathematics, logic, computer science and language.

 # Contact

 You can find me on GitHub [@Salihbasic](https://github.com/Salihbasic)